madeofpendletonwool/PinePods/README.md

 # Getting Started

 PinePods is a Rust based podcast management system that manages podcasts with multi-user support and relies on a central database with clients to connect to it.
 It's browser based and your podcasts and settings follow you from device to device due to everything being stored on the server.
 You can subscribe to podcasts and even hosts for podcasts with the help of the PodPeopleDB.
-It works on mobile devices and can also sync with a Nextcloud server or gpodder compatible sync server so you can use external apps like Antennapod as well!
+It has a native mobile app for Ios and Android and comes prebaked with it own internal gpodder server so you can use external apps like Antennapod as well!

 For more information than what's provided in this repo visit the [documentation site](https://www.pinepods.online/).